specialized806/microsoft-365-docs/copilot/multiple-account-access.md

 - m365copilot
 - magic-ai-copilot
 hideEdit: true
-ms.date: 01/28/2025
+ms.date: 01/30/2025
 ---

 # Multiple account access to Copilot for work and school documents

 > [!NOTE]
-> Multiple account access to Copilot is currently disabled for all work and school documents.
-Multiple account access to Copilot will be enabled in March 2025 at the earliest, but a policy setting to turn it off ahead of time is expected to be available by the end of January 2025.
+> - Multiple account access to Copilot is currently disabled for all work and school documents.
+> - Multiple account access to Copilot will be enabled in March 2025 at the earliest
+> - In the meantime, there is a policy setting to turn it off ahead of time.
+For more information, see [Manage multiple account access to Copilot using Cloud Policy](#manage-multiple-account-access-to-copilot-using-cloud-policy).

 ## What is multiple account access to Copilot?